puppetlabs/bolt/documentation/bolt_configuration_options.md

 ```

 The `puppet_agent::install` task will error if it's not run as root.
 To ensure
-this plugin to succeeds on non-root nodes set `_run_as: true` for the
+this plugin to succeeds on non-root targets set `_run_as: true` for the
 `puppet_agent` plugin.

 ```yaml